Privacy Vulnerability of Split Computing to Data-Free Model Inversion Attacks: Implementation Details

-\paragraph{Inverting ResNet-18.} We start with ResNet-18 inversion.
-For this experiment we base the network on the implementation and pre-trained model of ResNet-$18$ from the PyTorch model zoo~\citep{torchvision}.
-ResNet-$18$ contains $8$ units of \texttt{BasicBlock}, each of which consists of two convolution layers (with BN and ReLU) and a shortcut connection. \texttt{BasicBlock} has a multi-branch architecture because of the existence of shortcut connection.
-We invert the \texttt{BasicBlock} as a whole unit.
-The first four sequential layers in ResNet-$18$ are convolution, BN, ReLU, and max pooling layers.
-Since it is impossible to invert a max pooling without additional information~\citep{estrach2014signal}, we invert the sequence of the first four layers as a whole block, which we refer to as the initial block.
-Same as before, each inversion block mimics its corresponding target counterpart but with reversed input and output dimensions.
+\fakeparagraph{ResNet-18.} The first four sequential layers in ResNet models are convolution, BN, ReLU, and max pooling layers, and we invert the sequence of the first four layers as a whole block.
+Each inversion module mimics the architecture of its corresponding target counterpart but with reversed input and output dimensions.
+For a \texttt{BasicBlock} (left) in ResNet-18, its inversion module (right) is shown as below in Fig.~\ref{fig:app_schematic}.

-\autoref{fig:resnet18_main} shows inversion results of pre-trained ResNet-$18$ on ImageNet.
-With the proposed method, we are able to recover recognizable input images after up to $7$ blocks (the initial block and $6$ \texttt{BasicBlock}'s) that contain $15$ convolution layers and one max pooling layer in total.
-We observe inversion can still faithfully restore semantically correct images of high fidelity that contain similar visual details to original counterparts.

-\paragraph{Inverting ResNet-50 (standard~\citep{He2015} and self-supervised MoCo V2~\citep{chen2020mocov2}).} We next move to invert a deeper architecture as ResNet-$50$.
-For additional insights to network behavior, we study inversion of both a normally trained network as in~\citep{He2015}, and the recent self-supervised trained network as in MoCo V2~\citep{chen2020mocov2}\footnote{Based on \url{https://github.com/facebookresearch/moco}.}.
-For this experiment, we break the overall ResNet-$50$ architecture into five sub-networks and invert one sub-network each time.

-Same as ResNet-$18$, the first sub-network is the initial block.
-The other four sub-networks consist of $3,4,6,3$ \texttt{Bottleneck}'s respectively~\citep{He2015}.
+\fakeparagraph{ResNet-50.} We break the overall ResNet-$50$ architecture into five sub-networks and invert one sub-network each time.
+Similar to ResNet-$18$, the first sub-network is the initial block.
+The other four sub-networks consist of $3,4,6,3$ repeats of \texttt{Bottleneck} respectively~\cite{He2015}.

-\autoref{fig:moco_main} shows the main inversion results of ResNet-$50$ on ImageNet.
-We observe that a stronger feature extractor preserves more information - see a quick comparison between second and third rows in \autoref{fig:moco_main}.
-Self-supervised pretraining leads to stronger inversion, when compared to a standard training recipe of the same network architecture.
-This is consistent with the recent findings in~\citep{yin2021see}.
-These results demonstrate that we are able to recover recognizable input images for up to $4$ sub-networks, which have $42$ convolution layers and one max pooling layer in total.